Frosted Fire First Pamphlet Prizewinner 2020

-David Lukens, as contest winner, is a triage judge for the 2021 contest.
-His first pamphlet, One Brief Wave will be published by Frosted Fire in the spring of 2021.
+David Lukens, as 2020 contest winner, is a triage judge for this year’s Frosted Fire First Pamphlet contest.
+His first pamphlet, One Brief Wave, published by Frosted Fire, was launched in an

 The window cleaner explains